Erica De Mane: Books and journalism

 Erica's first published articles appeared in Food & Wine magazine in 1993 (she also worked in their test kitchen), and subsequently in The New York Times, Gourmet, and Fine Cooking, among other publications.
 Her monthly food column appeared in Marie Claire magazine from 1997 to 1999.
 A monthly column on the Mediterranean diet appeared in MyCurves, an online publication of Curves Fitness, the international fitness chain, from 2012 to 2014.
 In 2015 she began developing recipes and writing for Weight Watchers.
 Her first book, Pasta Improvvisata, published by Scribner in 1999, was chosen by The New York Times as one of the best cookbooks of the season for its June 1999, twice-yearly cookbook roundup.
 That was followed by Pasta, for Williams-Sonoma, in 2003, and The Flavors of Southern Italy, published by John Wiley & Sons in 2005.
 The latter was chosen by both Publishers Weekly and Food & Wine as one of the best cookbooks of the year.
 She is currently working on a collection of essays on Italian flavor combinations.
 A novel-in-progress about a hapless American magazine editor abroad in Italy, written with Barbara Calamari, is tentatively entitled Devil Lady.

 Media and appearances

 Since 1998, Erica's blog (originally Skinny Guinea, currently Improvisation Italian-Style) has offered many of her recipes, as well as essays on her cooking philosophy, reviews of her books, and her carefully chosen artwork, illustrated by a popular running feature, Women with Fish.
 She has appeared on Food Talk with Arthur Schwartz, on the Food Network, on Bloomberg Radio's Dining with Peter Elliot, on the Heritage Radio Network, and on other national and local radio and TV shows.

 She has given cooking demonstrations at numerous gourmet shops, bookstores, farmers’ markets, and culinary events, including De Gustibus and The New York Times Style magazine's “Taste of T.” She also teaches private and group cooking classes on southern Italian cooking and diet.

 Personal

 Erica De Mane is married to Fred Allen, an editor at Forbes magazine.
-They live in Manhattan with Red, her Japanese bobtail.
+They live in Manhattan with Red, her Japanese Bobtail cat.